 - Fibre is important but you don’t actually want too much as it will actually contribute to constipation.
 I would advise against taking a fibre supplement and instead focus on whole food.

 - Keep well hydrated.
-Taking in enough fluid would also be another suggestion as recommended anyway when using Kratom.
+Taking in enough fluid would also be another suggestion.
 The Kratom will dehydrate you so drinking adequate water is essential for avoiding other negative symptoms (headaches etc.) as well as constipation.

 - Take a lower dose.
 Experiment with lowering your Kratom dose and seeing how you get on, even if it’s just temporarily.
 The higher the quality of Kratom you use, the less you will need so bear that in mind as well.
 With the Kratom source I recommend, I can get away with a pretty low dose whilst still experiencing optimum results, so this undoubtedly has a positive impact on avoiding constipation as there’s less Kratom in my system.

 - The above advice, though simple, should see you right so if your constipation persists, I would next recommend you simply take a break from Kratom.
 It’s obviously what your body needs.
 Don’t be one of these people that just wants to continue as they are and simply wants a pill or supplement to fix the issue – take a damn break.

 - That said, one supplement that may be worthwhile taking is Magnesium citrate.
 Magnesium is linked with the reduction of constipation and some users in the Kratom community find it to be of great help as a last resort.
 It can also potentiate the Kratom and reduce tolerance so it’s definitely worth exploring.